dpetresc/ADA_Project/README.md

 # Title
 Relationship between book's color and rating

 # Abstract
 How the color of a book's cover could influence the rate ?
-This is the main question we will try to answer by investigating the Amazon Customer Reviews dataset.
-This dataset provides a huge amount of reviews from 1995 to 2015, so we will also try to find how the reviews evolve over time.
+This is the main question we will try to answer by investigating the Amazon Customer Reviews dataset and the Amazon Book Cover dataset.
+We are looking for a relationship between the image and the corresponding review.
+If such relation is significant, we will discuss how and why.
+Also we want to see the evolution along time, both on the cover image, and on the reviews themselves.
+That means, are there significant color changes on book covers from 1995 to 2015 ? is the ratings average increasing or decreasing from 1995 to 2015 ?

 # Research questions
 - How has reviews evolved over time (from 1995 to 2015) ?
-- How are the reviews different accross languages and country (5 countries) ?
+- How has book covers evolved over time (from 1995 to 2015) ?
-- How the color of the book's cover influence the rating ?
+- What is the relationship between book cover and ratings ?

 # Dataset

-DATA COLUMNS:
+Two different dataset concerning books will be used.
+The first one is the Amazon Customer Reviews dataset which contains a huge amount of reviews from 1995 to 2015.
+This dataset is available from the ic cluster.
+The second one is an Amazon Book Cover dataset found on github : https://github.com/uchidalab/book-dataset/blob/master/Task2/book32-listing.csv.

+Columns details for the Amazon Customer Reviews dataset
 - marketplace: 2 letter country code of the marketplace where the review was written.
 - customer_id: Random identifier that can be used to aggregate reviews written by a single author.
 - review_id: The unique ID of the review.